 After serving several tours of duty overseas, Bishop McClain returned to the United States in 1973 and joined the South-end Missionary Baptist Church in Fayetteville, N.C., under the leadership of Reverend C.C.
 Ray, Pastor.
 He served as an ordained Deacon; preached his introductory sermon in 1976; and was ordained an Elder in 1977, under the leadership of Dr. C.R.
 Edward, Moderator of the Missionary Baptist Association, Fayetteville, N.C.

-Bishop McClain has extensive education in theology and religion: He studied at Fayetteville State University, Fayetteville, N.C. and Campbell (College) University in Buies Creect N.C., and graduated from Methodist (College) University, Fayetteville N.C. in 1979 with a B.A.
+Bishop McClain has extensive education in theology and religion: He studied at Fayetteville State University, Fayetteville, N.C. and Campbell (College) University in Buies Creek, N.C., and graduated from Methodist (College) University, Fayetteville N.C. in 1979 with a B.A.
 Degree in World Religion and minors in Psychology and Sociology.
-Bishop McClain is currently working towards a PH.D in Biblical Counseling (Nouthetic) at the Trinity Theological Seminary in Newburgh Indiana.

-Bishop McClain currently lives in Charlotte N.C.
-He is a member of the Temple of Christ Church, Charlotte N.C., where Bishop Aleus Lee is Senior Pastor.
-Bishop McClain serves as Chairman of the Christian Education Department of the Temple of Christ Church.
+Bishop McClain currently lives in Mount Holly, N.C.
+He is a member of Revival Tabernacle Church, Stanley, N.C., where Bishop Mayberry is Senior Pastor.

 Bishop McClain is passionate about the power of faith to heal a wounded spirit, lift a broken heart, and light the way towards everlasting redemption and salvation.

 Bishop McClain serves as the National Chaplain for the National Association for Black Veterans (NABVETS).